angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 resolving Doomsday, you know the exact construction and order of your library, meaning that (barring shuffle effects in response like a Surgical Extraction), Spoils will find you the card you name for a small, known cost of life.
-Let's take a look at some of the possibilities reagarding Doomsday piles.
+Let's take a look at some of the possibilities regarding Doomsday piles.

 ### Spoils Is a Cantrip for {B}